-National Child Safeguarding Programme
+National Child

-Early Learning & Care & School Aged Childcare Services
+for Early Learning & Childcare Services

 On the 29th of March 2023, the National Child Safeguarding Programme, in conjunction with Tusla held a trainer recognition ceremony to recognise the achievements of the new and existing trainers on the programme.